Is Tattoo a Sin in Buddhism?

 History Of Buddhism

-Buddhism originated in India in the 6th century BC, founded by Prince Siddhartha, who eventually achieved the ultimate goal of enlightenment.
+In the sixth century BC, Prince Siddhartha, who eventually attained the ultimate aim of enlightenment, founded Buddhism in India.

 Buddhism In Thailand